jovitalukasik/jovitalukasik.github.io/_pages/about.md

 News
 ---
+* 07/2023 Our paper [An Evaluation of Zero-Cost Proxies - from Neural Architecture Performance to Model Robustness](https://arxiv.org/pdf/2307.09365.pdf) was accepted at GCPR 2023
 * 07/2023 I successfully defended my PhD thesis with the title **Topology Learning for Prediction, Generation, and Robustness in Neural Architecture Seach**
 * 04/2023 I started as a researcher at the University of Siegen in the Group of Prof. Dr. Michael Moeller
 * 01/2023 Our paper [Neural Architecture Design and Robustness: A Dataset](https://steffen-jung.github.io/robustness/Robustness_Dataset_ICLR23_2023Jan23.pdf) was accepted at ICLR 2023